-Fitzgerald, a Democrat, was the representative for Massachusetts's 10th congressional district from 1919 to 1921.
+Fitzgerald was the representative for Massachusetts’s 10th congressional district and was a Democrat.
+He served from 1919 to 1921.

 From Dec 1895 to Nov 1919, Fitzgerald missed 288 of 602 roll call votes, which is 47.8%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Nov 1919.
 The chart below reports missed votes over time.